- Chart

 Threats

-- Increased competition from other airport operators or new market entrants.
+- Increased competition from new entrants or consolidated players.

-- Changes in government regulations or concession terms.
+- Changes in aviation regulations or government policies.

 Competitors and Market Share